junxit/us-congress-bills-115/bill.md

 - **(c)** *Obtaining official data* The Commission may secure directly from any department or agency of the United States information necessary to enable the Commission to carry out this Act.
 Upon request of the Chair of the Commission, the head of that department or agency shall furnish that information to the Commission.
 - **(d)** *Mails* The Commission may use the United States mails in the same manner and under the same conditions as other departments and agencies of the United States.
 - **(e)** *Administrative support services* Upon the request of the Commission, the Administrator of General Services shall provide to the Commission, on a reimbursable basis, the administrative support services necessary for the Commission to carry out its responsibilities under this Act.
+- **(f)** *Gifts* The Commission may solicit, accept, use, and dispose of gifts, bequests, or devises of money or other property for carrying out its duties.

 ## § 8.
 Reports

-- **(a)** *Interim reports* The Commission may submit to Congress such interim reports as the Commission considers to be appropriate.
+- **(a)** *Initial report* Not later than August 1, 2018, the Commission shall submit to Congress an initial report containing its recommendations under section 4(2).
-- **(b)** *Final report* The Commission shall submit a final report to Congress no later than December 1, 2017.
-The final report shall contain—
+- **(b)** *Final report* Not later than June 1, 2019, the Commission shall submit a final report to Congress, and shall include in the final report—
-  - **(1)** a detailed statement of the findings and conclusions of the Commission;
+  - **(1)** a summary of its activities and programs;
-  - **(2)** the recommendations of the Commission; and
+  - **(2)** a final accounting of the funds the Commission received and expended; and
   - **(3)** any other information that the Commission considers to be appropriate.

 ## § 9.
 Termination

-The Commission shall terminate 120 days after submitting the final report of the Commission pursuant to section 8.
+The Commission shall terminate 30 days after submitting the final report pursuant to section 8(b).

-## § 10.
-Authorization of appropriations

-There are authorized to be appropriated such sums as may be necessary to carry out this Act.